Final Fantasy

 Clash On The Big Bridge

-Clash On The Big Bridge (also known as Battle With Gilgamesh) is a popular theme song from Final Fantasy V. The song is commonly used in instrumental remixes and MADs among Final Fantasy fans.
-The song is also known as the theme of Gilgamesh, a popular villian from the series.
-Gilgamesh has returned multiple times throughout the series because of his popularity, always combined with his theme song or a remix of it.
+Clash On The Big Bridge (also known as Battle With Gilgamesh) is a theme song from Final Fantasy V commonly used in instrumental remixes and MADs.
+The song is also known as the theme of Gilgamesh, a recurring villain in the series.

 Garland Will Knock You All Down